9Prajjwal/outnetclone/README.md

 2. CSS
 3. JavaScript - ES6, local Storage, DE-bouncing, Fetch API, Import / Export,
                     Set Interval / Set Timeout.
+4. API - for signIn and signUp functionality we used https://github.com/masai-school/api-mocker/wiki/Authentication-API for search functionality we used
 ## Roles and Responsibilities:
 ###### • GitHub is managed by Mr. Prajjwal Pal and REDME.md done by Mr. Aifanul Islam and Mr. Piyush Narkhede.
 ###### • The signup and sign in pages are designed and its functionality done by Mr. Jyoti Kamal Singh.